swpu-fsa/.github/profile/README.en_US.md

 ## Introduction

-The Open Source Association affiliated with Southwest Petroleum University (SWPU) is a student-initiated open-source community at SWPU.
+The Free software Association affiliated with Southwest Petroleum University (SWPU) is a student-initiated open-source community at SWPU.
 We are dedicated to promoting the spirit of the free software movement, advocating open-source software, developing open-source projects, and fostering the growth of the open-source community.
 Our main activities include hosting open-source salons, conferences, training sessions, competitions, promoting open-source software, participating in open-source project development, sharing open-source experiences, and organizing open-source events.

 ## Organizational Structure